akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/00_hello_dql/index.md

 > - What was the name of the process that logged this information?
 On which host is it running?
 > - Can you find a list of all users that registered?
 >   -  There might a lot of entries from Robots, can you filter them out?
+> - Count the number of users that registered